For the Undergraduate Study at the University of Oxford

-Statement of purpose (500 to 800 words) to explain how your study at Oxford will prepare yourself for a career in public service.
-A general guidance of the statement include your inspiration, what drives you and your passion.
-Tell us the social issues you are interested in and your intentions to address those issues.
+Statement of purpose (no more than 800 words) to explain how your study at Oxford will prepare for your career.
+A general guidance of the statement include your inspiration, what drives you and your interests in social affairs.
 Explain how your study at Oxford will enhance your contribution to the Hong Kong community and/or the betterment of Mainland China.
-Please state your approximate planned time of return to Hong Kong or Mainland China.
-Give us an indication of possible careers you see yourself working in five years after your study.
+Give us an indication of possible careers after your study.
 Your long term career goals should also be included.
-This statement is a very important part of the application, as it is an opportunity for you to tell the Selection Committee who you are;
+This statement is a very important part of the application, as it is an opportunity for you to tell the Selection Committee who you are; and

 Reference letters from two academic referrers and (if applicable) one community activity referrer.
-Please ask your referrers to email their reference letters directly to , using their institution’s email address; - Notes to Referrers; and
+Please ask your referrers to email their reference letters directly to , using their institution’s email address; - Notes to Referrers.

 Please inform us if there is any change in your financial status and that of your family’s during the course of application.
 This should include the status of other scholarships.

-It is anticipated that successful applicants will be notified of the Scholarship selection committee’s decision by April 2019.
+You will be notified if you are shortlisted for interview.
+It is anticipated that successful applicants will be notified of the Scholarship selection committee's decision by April 2021.
 The decision of the committee shall be final and there is no appeal mechanism.

 Please email us at if you have any queries regarding completing the Online Scholarship Application Form or the required supporting documents.